-One Direction’s Workout And Washboard Abs: Harry Styles, Liam Payne, Zayn Malik Louis Tomlinson and Niall Horan
+One Direction’s Workout And Washboard Abs: Harry Styles, Liam Payne, Zayn Malik, Louis Tomlinson, And Niall Horan

 One Direction Members, Grieving And Under Attack, Are Coming Together: Scary Sad Update On Zayn Malik, Harry Styles, Liam Payne, Louis Tomlinson, Niall Horan

-While Liam Payne’s time with the free weights has certainly paid off in spades, One Direction’s Harry Styles to put on a bit of muscular bulk for his role in Dunkirk.
-In order to play the role of a soldier, Harry Styles had to get a bit stronger looking according to The Mirror.
+While Liam Payne’s time with the free weights has certainly paid off in spades, One Direction’s Harry Styles had to put on a bit of muscular bulk for his role in Dunkirk.
+In order to play the role of a soldier, Harry Styles had to get a bit stronger looking, according to The Mirror.

 One Direction has stayed in great shape over their hiatus.
-Harry Styles, Liam Payne, Zayn Malik, Louis Tomlinson and Niall Horan know that fitness is the key to health and success, not just a way to look good.
+Harry Styles, Liam Payne, Louis Tomlinson, and Niall Horan know that fitness is the key to health and success, not just a way to look good.

-One Direction’s Harry Styles, Liam Payne, Zayn Malik, Louis Tomlinson and Niall Horan know that fitness is vital, and Directioners should follow their example.
+One Direction’s Harry Styles, Liam Payne, Louis Tomlinson, and Niall Horan know that fitness is vital, and Directioners should follow their example.

 [Image by Rick Kern/Getty Images]